-Floor Layers are trained in laying floor coverings and floor finishes.
+Floor Layers are trained in sub-floor preparations and laying floor coverings.

 There are no formal qualification requirements to begin a career as a Floor Layer.
 However, GCSE grades A* - C in English/Welsh and Maths are highly beneficial.
 Maths skills are particularly important for measuring floor areas and calculating material requirements with minimal wastage.